dmarks84/-dmarks84/README.md

 ### Greetings 👋

-#### Mechanical Engineer turned Data Scientist and Machine Learning Engineer.
-Interested in putting my shoulder against impactful problems with awesome teams
+#### I am a Mechanical Engineer turned Data Scientist and Machine Learning Engineer.
+Interested in putting my shoulder against impactful problems with awesome teams!

 LinkedIn profile: [dmarks84](https://www.linkedin.com/in/dmarks84/) |
-No other social media, by intent
+*No other social media, by intent*

 - ⚙️ I work primarily in `Python` (Pandas, Numpy, Scikit-learn, etc.) and `SQL`, but have experience in `HTML`, `CSS` and a few others.
   - Nothing takes too long to learn; new langauges are only a few dedicated days of study away